puraminy/nodcast/README.md

  p)             select an output file format
  m)             change the color theme
  u)             reset comments and nods
+ e)             expand/collapse sections
  DEL)           remove the current nod from the selected sentence
  n)             filter the sentences by a nod
- +/-)           increase/decrease the width of the text :)             add a comment to the selected fragment k/j)           previous/next section l/;)           previous/next fragment
+ >/<)           increase/decrease the width of the text :)             add a comment to the selected fragment k/j)           previous/next section l/;)           previous/next fragment